lzjqsdd/scikit-learn-doc-cn/translate/modules/linear_model.rst

    thus be used to perform feature selection, as detailed in :ref:`l1_feature_selection`.

-:class:`LogisticRegressionCV` implements Logistic Regression with builtin cross-validation to find out the optimal C parameter. "newton-cg", "sag" and "lbfgs" solvers are found to be faster for high-dimensional dense data, due to warm-starting.
-For the multiclass case, if `multi_class` option is set to "ovr", an optimal C is obtained for each class and if the `multi_class` option is set to "multinomial", an optimal C is obtained by minimizing the cross- entropy loss.
+:class:`LogisticRegressionCV` implements Logistic Regression with builtin cross-validation to find out the optimal C parameter.
+"newton-cg", "sag" and "lbfgs" solvers are found to be faster for high-dimensional dense data, due to warm-starting.
+For the multiclass case, if `multi_class` option is set to "ovr", an optimal C is obtained for each class and if the `multi_class` option is set to "multinomial", an optimal C is obtained that minimizes the cross-entropy loss.

 .. topic:: References:

     ..
-[5] Christopher M. Bishop: Pattern Recognition and Machine Learning, Chapter 4.3.4

-    ..
-[6] Mark Schmidt, Nicolas Le Roux, and Francis Bach: `Minimizing Finite Sums with the Stochastic Average Gradient. <http://hal.inria.fr/hal-00860051/PDF/sag_journal.pdf>`_
+[3] Mark Schmidt, Nicolas Le Roux, and Francis Bach: `Minimizing Finite Sums with the Stochastic Average Gradient. <http://hal.inria.fr/hal-00860051/PDF/sag_journal.pdf>`_

 Stochastic Gradient Descent - SGD
 =================================